Bartlett's delta in the SABR model: Introduction

-This fact is of direct practical significance.
-Proper hedging allows the portfolio manager / market maker better implement his views, which may positively impact his P\&L. Accurate hedge ratios allow for reliable portfolio return attribution.
+The robustness of $\Delta^{\mathrm{mod}}$ is of direct and measurable practical significance.
+Proper hedging allows the portfolio manager or market maker better implement his views, which may have an impact on his P\&L. Accurate hedge ratios allow for reliable portfolio return attribution, which facilitates his communication with the management, clients, and auditors.
 Also, from the perspective of regulatory requirements and model risk management, the advantage of the modified SABR delta is clear.
 It provides a robust option delta, which is insensitive to possible model misspecification, and it thus is a model risk mitigant.

 We consider a European call or put struck at $K$ and expiring in $\tau$ years from the current time, and let $F$ denote the current value of the underlying forward.
 The implied volatility curve is a function $\sigma^{\mathrm{imp}}=\sigma^{\mathrm{imp}}(\tau,F,K,\sigma)$ such that when combined with the Black-Scholes formula, it yields (close approximations to) the market option prices.
 Two market observable quantities are of particular interest to option traders: the at the money implied volatility,